bc-shawnyap/dev-docs/docs/api-docs/catalog/products-overview.md

 <!-- theme: info -->
 > #### Note
-> * If using `image_file`, set `Content-Type` header to `multipart/form-data` -- otherwise, you will be unable to add subsequent requests.
+> * If using `image_file`, set the `Content-Type` header to `multipart/form-data`.
+Otherwise, you will be unable to add subsequent requests.
 > * Set `is_thumbnail` to true to use this image on product listing pages.
 > * A product can have only one thumbnail image at a time.
-> * If only one image is on the product, it becomes both the thumbnail and the main product image.
+> * If only one image is associated with a product, it is both the main product image and the thumbnail.
 > * You can also add variant-specific images when [creating a variant](/api-reference/store-management/catalog/product-variants/createvariant).

 ## Adding product videos